As a marketer, have you ever wished you had a resource with all the essential and advanced information about blogging in one place?

 There are a number of ways you can show an article’s social proof.
-You can do it by votes or how many shares across the web:
+You can do it by votes or the number of shares across the web.

-I wouldn’t provide too many social buttons, as that will cause confusion on which ones your readers should use.
+I wouldn’t provide too many social buttons as that will confuse your readers: they won’t know which ones they should use.

 Keep it simple…